With an existing Rails app

 This does a couple of things:

-• copies all Refinery migrations to your apps migration folder and runs these migrations, and adds the seed data to your database
+and copies over all the required initializers from Refinery - copies all Refinery migrations to your apps migration folder and runs these migrations, and adds the seed data to your database

-• injects Refinery's mounting line into your config/routes.rb file
+- injects Refinery's mounting line into your

-• inserts require refinery/formatting and require refinery/theme lines in your apps application.css file
+lines in your apps application.css file

 After this, you should be all set.
-Don't forget to revisit the initializers in config/initializers/refinery/ to customize your experience.
+Don't forget to revisit the initializers in config/initializers/refinery/

 Mounting to a directory other than root

 It is possible to mount Refinery to a subfolder.
-To do this, simply change the following setting in config/initializers/refinery/core.rb:
+To do this, simply change the following setting in config/initializers/refinery/core.rb

 config.mounted_path = "/subfolder"

-After starting your rails server and navigating to localhost:3000/subfolder, you should see a dummy home page.
+After starting your rails server and navigating to localhost:3000/subfolder

-You can create the initial admin user by visiting localhost:3000/subfolder/refinery.
+You can create the initial admin user by visiting localhost:3000/subfolder/refinery

 Getting Help